Accountants for contractors

 This is only applicable when you decide to close your company and make a capital distribution to yourself as a shareholder.

-Often, dealing with the range of tax responsibilities that come with owning a business can be difficult and time consuming.
-Tax Agility are experts in managing taxes and can even provide tailored tax advice to help your business make the most out of your finances.
+Often, dealing with the range of tax responsibilities that come with owning a business can be difficult and time-consuming.
+Tax Agility is experts in managing taxes and can even provide tailored tax advice to help your business make the most out of your finances.